rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 _side_note_start **Side note:**
-I can push this code to a ridiculous limit and **demonstrate the first example of code that should not compile but it does**:
+I can push this code to a ridiculous limit and **demonstrate the first example of code compiles but I would not expect it to**:

 ```JavaScript
 //this compiles by using a wrong input parameter type and returns 'body4: unknown'